UANATACA/ONESHOT-REPO/oneshot_gui.md

 ![img](https://github.com/UANATACA/ONESHOT-REPO/raw/main/img/oneshot-docker5.png)

-Open the settings.ini file in /opt/bit4id/oneshot_optimizer/etc and configure it to interact with the production environment.
-The parts that you will likely need to change are listed below:
+The following is a view of the settings.ini file. **Important: If billing password is specified, it must be previously converted into Base64 format.**

+Run the following command to convert your password to base64:

+	echo -n <<billing_password>> | base64

 	1 |	[general]
 	2 |	environment = prod